Alliedium/awesome-devops/30_aug_2022_docker_best_practices_i/docker_best_practices_i_30_aug_2022.md

 Output: `Greetings from Spring Boot!%` (The app is running)

+14. The default Container Registry for Docker is Dockerhub (https://hub.docker.com/)

+To perform the next three Steps

+- you should have an account on Dockerhub

+- you have to tag the image to be pushed as `<your_Dockerhub_login>/demo-multi-stage:0.1` instead of `bkarpov/demo-multi-stage:0.1`

+You can tag an image by the command `docker tag` or `docker image tag` (https://docs.docker.com/engine/reference/commandline/tag/)

-7. Log in to the default Container Registry (Docker hub)
+15. Log in to the default Container Registry (Dockerhub)

 ```
 docker login
 ```

-8. Push the image to the Registry
+16. Push the image to the Container Registry

 ```
-docker push bkarpov/demo-multi-stage:0.1
+docker push <your_Dockerhub_login>/demo-multi-stage:0.1
 ```

 Only two layers are pushed, the others are mounted from the Registry

-8. Log out from the Container Registry
+17. Log out from the Container Registry

 ```
 docker logout
 ```

-9. Clean the docker system
+18. Clean the docker system

 ```
 docker stop <CONTAINER_ID>